piscisvolans/lab-journal-template/README.md

 1. Install Ruby using [RubyInstaller](http://rubyinstaller.org/downloads/).
 Install the latest DevKit, available on the [RubyInstaller downloads page](http://rubyinstaller.org/downloads/).

-2. After extracting the DevKit package, use the command prompt (type `cmd` in the Windows search bar) to `cd` to the folder where you extracted it (I'll call that folder ```my-lab-journal``` in this guide).
+2. After extracting the DevKit package, use the command prompt (type `cmd` in the Windows search bar) to `cd` to the folder where you extracted it.
 Run the following commands:

     ```
     ruby dk.rb init